naynoms/tic-tac-toe/README.md

 I'm not sure how well I stuck to the KISS principle.

+###Bugs

+You are able to click on a square after it has already been taken by another player.
+This means cheating is possible.
+It usually backfires on the cheater as it recognises the first click.
+It also means you can click 9 times in one square and 'draw' will appear on the screen.

 ###Triumphs

 I am most happy with the fact that I was able to deliver something that matches the aesthetic vision I had when fist planning this game.